ciscoheat/buddy/README.md

 2 specs, 0 failures, 2 pending
 ```

-There is also a `pending` method available to make a spec pending, similar to `fail`.
+There is also a `pending(reason : String)` method available to make a spec pending, similar to `fail`.

 ## Including and excluding tests